csq/xkcd-viewer/README.md

 - **Keyboard Shortcuts**: The app supports keyboard shortcuts for common actions, such as navigating between comics.

 ## INSTALLATION
-You can install xkcd by following these steps:
+You can install xkcd-viewer by following these steps:

 * Download the repository
     ```bash